-Following the success of Meningitis C Hib Meningitis and Pneumococcal vaccination Meningitis B is now said to cause 90% of Bacterial Meningitis in the UK and Ireland.
+Childhood Vaccination with Meningitis C, Hib and Pneumococcal vaccines has caused a large drop in the number of children affected by Meningitis.
+THis means that Meningitis B is now the most common cause of Bacterial Meningitis in the UK and Ireland making up 90% of causes.
 It affects 5 in 100,000 children in the 1-4 age group but is less common in children over 5 years.
 It occurs most commonly in Winter and early Spring.

 There is a vaccine available to protect against Meningitis B called Bexsero.
 It has been given as part of the national HSE immunisation programme for all children born since 01/10/2016.
 For children born before this date it can be purchased privately.